 OLAS, the man overboard location alert app from Exposure Lights is now available on Android as well as through the App Store.

-Exposure Lights have released a daunting new MOB video, showing how easily things can quickly go wrong, even in relatively calm conditions.
+Exposure Lights have released a daunting new man overboard video, showing how easily things can quickly go wrong, even in relatively calm conditions.

 Exposure’s research revealed that typically in many sailing partnerships at least one person has the underlying dread “what would I do if my partner went overboard”, meaning they find it difficult to relax or rest when the other is on deck alone.

-With over 80% of the population now owning a smart phone, a wearable, MOB tracking system and app now becomes an affordable ‘no brainer’ for yacht sailors.
+With over 80% of the population now owning a smartphone, a wearable, MOB tracking system and app now become an affordable ‘no brainer’ for yacht sailors.